emad-elsaid/emad-elsaid.github.io/_posts/2022-03-17-favorite-developers.md

 - The projects they worked on are visible and prooved their success
 - They are not following hypes and have a personal perspective to how to do things
 - I personally like their line of thinking and what they stand for
+- They have deep low level knowledge of how software works

 The list of developers: